loighic/macro/README.md

 Other instructors are welcome to use all or any part of it, and it can easily be modified to reflect other instructor's goals and content for the course.

-Since the files are written in markdown, there are several options if you want to create your own site.
-Since I am use [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/), using it is probably the easiest.
+Since the files are written in markdown, there are several ways to create your own site.
+Since I am use [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/), doing the same is probably the easiest.
 You can fork this repository and then follow this [video](https://youtu.be/Q-YA_dA8C20) to begin using Mkdocs.

-- When installing Python check the "Add Python 3.8 to PATH" See [this](https://stackoverflow.com/questions/13596505/python-command-not-working-in-command-prompt) for more detailed instruction.
+When installing Python check the "Add Python 3.8 to PATH" See [this](https://stackoverflow.com/questions/13596505/python-command-not-working-in-command-prompt) for more detailed instructions and a screen shot.

-- If you are using Windows, run ```venv\Scripts\activate``` after ```python -m venv venv```
+If you are using Windows, run ```venv\Scripts\activate``` after ```python -m venv venv```